ComparativeGenomicsToolkit/cactus/doc/mc-pangenomes/hprc-v1.1-mc.md

 All three VCFs are filtered independently, in the same way, so below we will only discuss `hprc-v1.1-mc-grch38.raw.vcf.gz`.

-`minigraph-cactus` outputs by default:
+`minigraph-cactus` also outputs by default:

 * `hprc-v1.1-mc-grch38.vcf.gz`.
 Nested sites, and those with reference allele length > 100kb are removed with `vcfbub --max-ref-length 100000 --max-level 0`.
 Note that it can still contain alt alleles > 100kb.
-The sites in this VCF, are consistent with the graph topoloy, with the alleles described as paths in the (GFA) graph via their `AT` tags.
+The sites in this VCF are consistent with the graph topoloy, with the alleles described as paths in the (GFA) graph via their `AT` tags.

 The more aggressive filtering procedure, described above, was also run similar to the 1.0 results, where each graph was derived from the previous one: